Synchronization of Dirac-Bianconi driven oscillators: Dirac-Bianconi driven oscillators

 As an example, let us consider the following Dirac-Bianconi system on a $1$-dimensional simplicial complex, i.e., a network, of $N_n$ $0$-simplices, i.e., the nodes, and $N_l$ $1$-simplices, i.e., the links.
 We denote the $0$-cochains with the variables $u_i$, for $i=1,..,N_n$, and the $1$-cochains with $v_j$, for $j=1,...,N_l$.
 The equations are given by the following

 where all the $f_{i},g_{j}$ are differentiable functions, and at least one among them is nonlinear.

-More specifically, the model we choose is inspired by the celebrated FitzHugh-Nagumo model \cite{fitzhugh,nagumo}, a paradigmatic model in the study of neuronal dynamics \cite{Murray2001}.
-Such model consists of two variables: the first is a fast variable (in the definition of slow-fast dynamics \cite{kuehn2015multiple}) describing the neuron's action potential through a cubic function, while the second is a slow variable modeling the ion density through a linear function.
-For certain values of the parameters, the FitzHugh-Nagaumo model exhibits periodic oscillations and can be analyzed through phase reduction, both as a single oscillator and as a network \cite{nakao16,nakao2018phase}.
-In our setting, we consider the fast variables as $0$-cochains, i.e., state variables on the nodes, while the slow variables as $1$-cochains, i.e., on the links.
-From a modeling point of view, this could make sense because we are considering two variables, the action potential and the recovery variable (related to the ion density), which have an intrinsically different nature and, hence, can be modeled as defined on different manifolds.
-Moreover, one can consider each neuron as a node with its action potential and each link as an axon or a dendrite with its ion concentration, which affects adjacent nodes.
-Note that this is not yet a realistic setting, given, among other things, that axons and dendrites are directed.
-The dynamical equations of the Dirac-Bianconi version of the FitzHugh-Nagumo model, which, for the sake of brevity, we will call DBFHN from now on, are given by the following
+More specifically, the model we choose is inspired by the celebrated FitzHugh-Nagumo {(FHN)} model~ \cite{fitzhugh,nagumo}, a paradigmatic model in the study of neuronal dynamics~\cite{Murray2001}.
+Such model consists of two variables: the first is a fast variable (in the definition of slow-fast dynamics \cite{kuehn2015multiple}) describing the neuron's action potential through a cubic function, while the second is a slow variable modeling the ion density through a linear function\footnote{{Note that whether the FHN behaves as a fast-slow system depends on the time scale separation parameter, which we will denote with $\delta$ in what follows.}}. { Fast-slow systems are widely studied in mathematical neuroscience because the time scales of the firing of the neuron and the changes in the ion channels are very different.
+Moreover, such models exhibit rich dynamics, such as \textit{canard} cycles and Mixed Modes Oscillations (MMOs), which reproduce well the spiking of neurons~\cite{desroches2012mixed,desroches2016canards}.
+The {FHN} model can also exhibit periodic oscillations for certain parameter values and can be analyzed through phase reduction, both as a single oscillator and as a network \cite{nakao16,nakao2018phase,zhu2020phase}.} In our setting, we consider the fast variables as $0$-cochains, i.e., state variables on the nodes, while the slow variables as $1$-cochains, i.e., on the links. {Note that, while considering the $0$-cochains as the voltage of the neuron, the $1$-cochains do not find a direct correspondence with the recovery variable of the ion density of the node-based FHN model, for instance, because they are not segregated in the links.
+Indeed, this is not yet a realistic setting, given that, among other things, axons and dendrites are not symmetric links, but have a directionality.
+Nonetheless, we can think of $1$-cochains as a gradient slow variable, which triggers the spiking of the action potential; moreover, we believe that this can the starting point for modeling neuronal dynamics through this framework.
+The dynamical equations of the Dirac-Bianconi version of the FHN} model, which, for the sake of brevity, we will call DBFHN from now on, are given by the following {equations:}

 where $I_i,\delta_j,b_j,a_j$ are the parameters that depend on the respective local dynamics (on the node or on the link), and $\alpha_j=\alpha(\boldsymbol{B}_1^{(j)})=\pm 1$ is a coefficient that accounts for the change of orientation of the $j-$th link which appears in the $j-$th column of the boundary operator $\boldsymbol{B}_1^{(j)}$, so that $f_j(-v_j,(\boldsymbol{B}_1^\top\vec{u})_j)=-f_j(v_j,(\boldsymbol{B}_1^\top\vec{u})_j)$, meaning that the system is invariant with respect to the orientation of the links.